It may be noted that this method is applicable to those machines in which flux is practically constant at all loads e.g., shunt and compound machines.

 - This test does not enable us to check the performance of the machine on full-load.
 For example, it does not indicate whether commutation on full load is satisfactory and whether the temperature rise is within the specified limits.

 - This test does not give quite accurate efficiency of the machine.
 It is because iron losses under actual load are greater than those measured.
-This is mainly due to armature reaction distorting the field.
+This is mainly due to the armature reaction distorting the field.